microsoft/playwright/docs/src/api/class-frame.md

 1. Use [`property: Page.mouse`] to click in the center of the element, or the specified [`option: position`].
 1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`] option is set.

-When all steps combined have not finished during the specified [`option: timeout`], this method rejects with a [TimeoutError].
+When all steps combined have not finished during the specified [`option: timeout`], this method throws a [TimeoutError].
 Passing zero timeout disables this.

 ### param: Frame.click.selector = %%-input-selector-%%